 A discount of $10.00 per registrant for groups of 3 or more registering together.
-When registering a group online, please register all group members at one time using the add additional attendee link that appears at the end of the registration.
-Check or money order only if registering by mail.
-Credit Cards accepted if registering online.
+Email the Registration Chair (email@example.com) to complete a Group Registration.
+Credit Cards are accepted if registering online.
 No purchase orders accepted.

-Scholarships to attend the AAPT workshop will be offered to full-time students who volunteer to be available Thursday evening, January 26th and all-day Friday, January 27th to assist with the conference.
+Scholarships to attend the AAPT workshop will be offered to full-time students who volunteer to be available Thursday evening, April 6th, and all-day Friday, April 7th to assist with the conference.
 Volunteer duties may involve working registration, assisting with setup prior to the event, cleaning up after the event, selling books for the presenter, and preparing materials for the workshop.
-Students interested in volunteering for the event should contact Alicia Spomer at firstname.lastname@example.org and submit proof of enrollment in a counseling or related program (SW, MFT, etc).
+Students interested in volunteering for the event should contact Sarah Knapp at firstname.lastname@example.org and submit proof of enrollment in a counseling or related program (SW, MFT, etc).

 Please contact CE & Registration at email@example.com, Registration & CE Coordinator

-To join the Association for Play Therapy’s click here.
+To join the Association for Play Therapy click here.

 Register Now to secure your spot!